balrog-kun/openbgc/README.md

 This code is a basic opensource firmware for SimpleBGC32 camera gimbals.

 Before I go any further, this code is in its early stage.
-Current status, at the initial commit, is that it reads and processes the sensor values but doesn't drive the motors.
-I wanted to start change tracking early.
-The code has minimal drivers for all the peripherals and all of the physical electrical connections figured out for the PiltoFly H2 gimbal (likely very similar to BaseCam reference design), it has some mathematical algorithms implemented but doesn't drive the motors.
-It also doesn't do Bluetooth.
+It's nearing a Proof of Concept stage where with some configuration and calibration effort you can get camera stabilization working.
+The code has minimal drivers for basically all of the peripherals and all of the physical electrical connections figured out for the PiltoFly H2 gimbal (likely very similar to BaseCam reference design) and the necessary mathematical algorithms implemented but little in the way of a user interface, settings storage (calibration is forgotten through power cycle), control protocol, companion app or any other niceties to make it usable.

 ## Licensing